 “Stealth” Power Meters: Analog Meters with Hidden Transmitters

-A client had recently shared their experiences recently regarding a Stealth Power Meter that had been installed on their home.
+A client recently shared their experiences regarding a stealth power meter that had been installed on their home.

 The following has been anonymized:

-We had opted out of the smart meter program about a year ago.
-The Electric Company had come out and swapped in an analog meter with dials.
+We had opted out of the Smart Meter program about a year ago.
+The electric company had come out and swapped in an analog meter with dials.
 For all the visual aspects of the meter, the analog meter did not look ‘smart’.
-Over the year we were seeming to continue to have some health effects from it and asked the Electric Company to replace it with another analog meter.
-After they swapped out the analog meter for another newer analog meter, our symptoms actually became much worse.
+Over the year we seemed to continue to have some health effects from it and asked the electric company to replace it with another analog meter.
+After they swapped out the analog meter for newer analog meter, our symptoms actually became much worse.
 Our high blood pressure climbed further, our teeth began uncontrollable chattering and we were unable to go to sleep.
-We had called the Electric Company again and told them we could not live with this new meter and asked them to change it back.
+We had called the electric company again and told them we could not live with the new meter and asked them to change it back.
 They refused, saying that we did not have a smart meter, saying that they could tell because they could not see the power usage of our house.
 We called them again and talked with their supervisor.
-Again, they reiterated that we don’t have a smart meter.
+Again, they reiterated that we didn’t have a smart meter.
 They denied that their analog meter was transmitting anything, insinuating that we were crazy.
 I told them it was a medical issue and they still refused to change the meter saying it could not be their meter.
 A few days later we left the house, because it had become unlivable.

-A couple days later an Electric Company worker showed up.
-We showed him the meter and he said you do not have a smart meter, so I will not swap it but I will put in a ticket for a meter reader to check it.
+A couple of days later an electric company worker showed up.
+We showed him the meter and he said “you do not have a smart meter, so I will not swap it but I will put in a ticket for a meter reader to check it”.
 He left and within an hour a meter reader came.

-It turns out that the Landis & Gyr MX was an older iteration for the Smart Meter program but were not ultimately used in the final rollout of Smart Meters.
-These meters were to be sent in for servicing to have their transmitter modified/disabled and then they were to be reused as Opt-out meters.
-The people in the servicing department were supposed to disconnect the PLC part to disable the transmitter, to make these function properly as non-smart Opt-Out meters.
-Apparently the service department did not disable the PLC correctly so it was still functioning and transmitting but not at a frequency that the Electric Company was listening for.
-The Electric Company headquarters did not know of this because they could not read the transmission, but it took a meter reader with on-the-ground knowledge of this issue to identify the problem.
+It turns out that the Landis & Gyr MX was an older iteration for the Smart Meter program but were not ultimately used in the final rollout of smart meters.
+These meters were to be sent in for servicing to have their transmitter modified/disabled and then they were to be reused as opt-out meters.
+The people in the servicing department were supposed to disconnect the PLC part to disable the transmitter to make these function properly as non-smart opt-out meters.
+Apparently the service department did not disable the PLC correctly so it was still functioning and transmitting, but not at a frequency that the electric company was listening for.
+The electric company headquarters did not know of this because they could not read the transmission.
+It took a meter reader with on-the-ground knowledge of the issue to identify the problem.

-There is a lot of confusion out there regarding the Analog/Digital Smart Meters.
-It is not so simple to identify these things visually anymore as there are Analog Meters with old transmitters not set for the current Smart Meter frequencies and there are also new Digital Meters that do not have any Smart Meter transmitter.
-So it is possible to have Analog Meters that can be hidden Smart Meters and Digital Meters can be non-Smart Meters.
+There is a lot of confusion out there regarding Analog/Digital Smart Meters.
+It is not simple to identify thesm visually anymore as there are analog meters with old transmitters not set for the current smart meter frequencies and there are also new digital meters that do not have smart meter transmitters.
+It is possible to have analog meters that can be hidden smart meters and digital meters can be non-smart meters.